 - Self-improvement or travel.
 Some people like to learn a new language when they are planning a trip or as a hobby.

-When you feel your online lesson is dragging or you’re losing the student’s interest, you should always have a range of backup activities.
+When you feel your online lesson is dragging or you are losing the student’s interest, you should always have a range of backup activities.
 Since you don’t know what to expect, things can go south real fast, you have to be able to adapt quickly.

 Don’t be afraid to let the students know what is expected of them.
 Your first lesson is the perfect time to go over what you want out of your students, but make sure to also tell them what you plan to do for them.

-Before you end your first ESL lesson, it is very important to let your students know that you’re invested in their success.
-By doing this in the first lesson and being accessible and having a flexible schedule you will have a greater chance of retaining the student.
+Before you end your first ESL lesson, it is very important to let your students know that you are invested in their success.
+By doing being accessible and having a flexible schedule you will have a greater chance of retaining the student.

 Avoid embarrassing moments by double-checking that all of your equipment is functioning properly.
 With everything you have to deal with in a first lesson, the last thing you need is an equipment failure.

 Do a quick test of your internet speed (www.speedtest.com), check your lighting, and do a microphone test.
-Make sure your notes are in order and finally take a quick look in the mirror … you pressed your shirt collar and make sure you don’t have any broccoli stuck in your teeth from lunch.
+Make sure your notes are in order and finally take a quick look in the mirror, press your shirt collar and make sure you don’t have any broccoli stuck in your teeth from lunch.